HTTP5214-Winter2023/team-C4RBON/AzmatRashidPathan/Azmat-Rashid-Pathan-standup-log.md

 ## Week 9 - 8th Mar, 2023
-- Jigar mehta as our fifth scrum master was decided.
+- Lukmon as our fifth scrum master was decided.
 - We decided our group automation project as "Randomized Grouping Web Application".
 - This project will automatically split students in random groups.
 - Team members had a discussion about individual responsibilities.